Experienced Bronx Truck Accident Lawyer

 Even so, there is no denying that tractor-trailers, 18-wheelers, and big rigs pose a real threat to our safety.
 Although most truck drivers utilize safe driving practices, there are exceptions.
 When the negligence of a truck driver, trucking company, or third-party vendor causes you harm, you may wish to file a personal injury claim.

 Seek Legal Counsel

-Your attorney can evaluate your unique case, conduct a thorough investigation, determine at-fault parties, gather evidence to substantiate your claim, calculate damages, handle all paperwork and involved parties, and negotiate with insurance companies for the maximum settlement.
+Your Bronx trucking injury attorney at law can evaluate your unique case, conduct a thorough investigation, determine at-fault parties, gather evidence to substantiate your claim, calculate damages, handle all paperwork and involved parties, and negotiate with insurance companies for the maximum settlement.

 At the Law Office of Evan W. Kohn, our goal is to reach a pre-trial settlement, but if this is not possible, we are prepared to litigate your case in court.